 Palladium works to advance equitable health policies that are country-led, inclusive of all voices, evidence-based, and supported through adequate financing.
 Our support has contributed to the development of laws, action plans, and policies that enable access to affordable healthcare for millions of people.
-We use analytical models, tools, and data to uncover priority needs and best practices that enable better decision-making, supporting evidence-informed leadership at all levels from global to local.
+We use analytical models, tools, and data to uncover priority needs and best practices that strengthen government stewardship and enable better decision-making and resource mobilisation, supporting evidence-informed leadership at all levels from global to local levels.
 We design, implement, and conduct legal and regulatory analysis, and we identify and work with partners to reduce operational barriers around access to health services.
 We support health financing reform for universal access to high-quality services; mainstream vertical programs into health financing arrangements; provide evidence to support advocacy for increased domestic resources; improve technical efficiency of health services; and engage the private sector for mobilising private capital and reaching universal coverage.

 We believe in a multi-sectoral approach to improving health outcomes, and we work with policy makers to formalise processes for involving civil society and the private sector, as well as working to build the technical, advocacy, and organisational capacity of civil society organisations and vulnerable populations.
 Furthermore, we promote policies that mandate accountability and transparency from government departments and ministries, and we work to enable citizens to hold their governments accountable for health service delivery.